emhoracek/smooch/CONTRIBUTING.md

 One really helpful contribution you can make is to try out KiSS dolls from [Okatuworld](http://www.otakuworld.com/kiss) and see which ones work and which don't.
-I would look for dolls that are as simple as possible -- a single palette, a small wardrobe, no animations or special effects (no "FKiSS").
 (Please be aware that many dolls on Otakuworld are not appropriate for children or even worksafe.)

 Try the doll you've chosen in a KiSS doll viewer like [GnomeKiSS for